LennonChin/BlogBackendProject/README.md

 > ython manage.py migrate
 ```

-> Note: If the migration fails, you can migrate by user, material, base, user_operation, index, remaining modules in that order.
+> Note: If the migration fails, you can migrate by user, material, base, user_operation, index and remaining modules in that order.

 7. Then run the project directly; By default, if you run the evelopment Server after running '127.0.0.1: 8000`, the provided interface is at http://127.0.0.1:8000/ api`, background management address `http: //127.0.0.1: 8000 / xadmin`.